Shr1ramN/Whitebox/README.md

 ## Usage

 - **Activate the extension**: Once installed, activate the Whitebox extension from the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) by searching for `Whitebox: Activate`.
-- **Ask questions**: Use the command palette to ask questions about your codebase, and Whitebox will provide responses using the OpenAI API.
+- **Ask questions**: Use the command palette to ask questions about your codebase, and Whitebox will provide responses using the Google Gemma API.

 ## Contact